laravel/docs/routing.md

 <a name="route-group-name-prefixes"></a>
 ### Route Name Prefixes

 The `name` method may be used to prefix each route name in the group with a given string.
-For example, you may want to prefix all of the grouped route's names with `admin`.
+For example, you may want to prefix all of the grouped routes' names with `admin`.
 The given string is prefixed to the route name exactly as it is specified, so we will be sure to provide the trailing `.` character in the prefix:

     Route::name('admin.')->group(function () {
         Route::get('/users', function () {